A network of excellence

 Shock waves and beyond

-Shock waves and beyond is a conference organised by Kevin Zumbrun (Indiana University), laureate of the 2014 Research Chair, and Benjamin Texier (IMJ-PRG), on June 23-26 2015.
+Shock waves and beyond was a conference organised by Kevin Zumbrun (Indiana University), laureate of the 2014 Research Chair, and Benjamin Texier (IMJ-PRG), on June 23-26 2015.
 More information here.

 Euler Book Prize

 The Euler Book Prize is awarded annually to an author of an outstanding book about mathematics, with a positive impact on the public's view of mathematics.
 The 2015 laureate is Edward Frenkel (University of California, Berkeley), the 2008 FSMP Research Chair's laureate and author of Love and Math: The Heart of Hidden Reality.

 AWM-Microsoft Research Prize in Algebra and Number Theory